 The goal of GenTracer is to discover the personal history of our clients and their ancestors in the United States of America and back into their country (or countries) of origin.

 Military records provide a lot of information about a person and his/her family.
 Depending on the time frame, they can contain names of family members, dates and locations of birth and death, residences previous and/or following their service, and the units in which they served.
 Sometimes even more information can be found in these records.

 Here at the Family History Library in Salt Lake City, we have access to the microfilmed copies of a variety of military and military related records.

-Records of the US World War II (1941-1946) include the microfilmed and internet copies of VA records, burial records, Missing in Action, and civilians employed by the military.
+Records of the US Philippine Insurrection (1898-1902) include the microfilmed copies of compiled service records, VA records, and burial records.

 Some people were exempt from military service because of their occupation or religion.
 Those groups of people included doctors, ministers, teachers, and pacifist religious organizations (Mennonites, Quakers, etc.).